 If one or more provisions of this policy are declared inoperative or are otherwise voided, the remaining provisions shall remain in full force.

-XIV.
-Violations Enforcement
+4.12 Violations Enforcement

-- A. This policy is enforced by Campus Security and Police Services, facility managers, University Conference Services, Transportation and Parking Services, and the Office of the Vice President for Student Affairs.
+a.
+This policy is enforced by Campus Security and Police Services, facility managers, University Conference Services, Transportation and Parking Services, and the Office of the Vice President for Student Affairs.

-- B. Violations of this policy may result in rescheduling, redirection, relocation, fines, cleanup costs, security costs, exclusion from campus, or denial of future requests for permission to use University property for activities that require such permission, imposed upon the violating party.
+b.
+Violations of this policy may result in rescheduling, redirection, relocation, fines, cleanup costs, security costs, exclusion from campus, or denial of future requests for permission to use University property for activities that require such permission, imposed upon the violating party.

-- C. Failure to enforce this policy in one instance does not waive Boise State’s right to enforce it in any other instance.
+c.
+Failure to enforce this policy in one instance does not waive Boise State’s right to enforce it in any other instance.